-- Where the device is being developed for an intended use with human stem, progenitor or directly reprogrammed cells; OR - Where the device is being developed for an intended use that addresses a critical bottleneck to translation, clinical development or use of human stem cell therapies AND where testing with human stem, progenitor or directly reprogrammed cells confirms the utility of the device for stem cell based therapy development or use; OR - Where the therapeutic mechanism of action requires the recruitment or incorporation of an endogenous human stem or progenitor cell. - (2) The device candidate must be at an appropriate stage of readiness.
+- Where the device is being developed for an intended use with human stem, progenitor or directly reprogrammed cells OR - Where the device is being developed for an intended use that addresses a critical bottleneck to translation, clinical development or use of stem cell therapies AND where testing with human stem, progenitor or directly reprogrammed cells confirms the utility of the device for stem cell based therapy development or use.

+(2) The device candidate must be at an appropriate stage of readiness.

-Proof of concept studies with a prototype device (candidate) must have demonstrated feasibility to meet initial performance criteria in test model(s) relevant to the intended use in humans.
+Proof of concept studies with a prototype device (candidate) must have demonstrated feasibility to meet initial performance criteria in test model(s) relevant to the intended use.